18 top big data tools and technologies to know about in 2025

 8. HPCC Systems

-HPCC Systems is a big data processing platform developed by LexisNexis before being open sourced in 2011.
-True to its full name -- High-Performance Computing Cluster Systems -- the technology is, at its core, a cluster of computers built from commodity hardware to process, manage and deliver big data.
+HPCC Systems is a big data processing platform developed by LexisNexis Risk Solutions and then open sourced in 2011.
+While still primarily overseen by the company, it's freely available to download under the Apache 2.0 license.
+True to its full name -- High-Performance Computing Cluster Systems -- the technology is, at its core, a cluster of computers built from commodity hardware.

-A production-ready data lake platform that enables rapid development and data exploration, HPCC Systems includes three main components:
+A production-ready data lake environment that's designed to enable fast data engineering for analytics applications, HPCC Systems includes three main components:

-- Thor, a data refinery engine that's used to cleanse, merge and transform data, and to profile, analyze and ready it for use in queries.
+- Thor, a data refinery engine used to cleanse, merge and transform data for use in queries.

 - Roxie, a data delivery engine used to serve up prepared data from the refinery.